Please update your browser.

 Made in Chicago, Shared at Navy Pier

 At Navy Pier, we are proud to uplift the makers, artists, and entrepreneurs who fuel Chicago’s vibrant creative spirit.
-Through our Artisan Markets, Small Business Accelerator Program, and Local Soul Kiosk, we welcome local talent to share their work in one of the most visited and beloved destinations in the Midwest.
+Through our Wintrust Community Markets, Small Business Accelerator Program, and Local Soul Kiosk, we welcome local talent to share their work in one of the most visited and beloved destinations in the Midwest.

-Navy Pier’s Artisan Markets celebrate Chicago’s makers, artists, and small business owners.
+Wintrust Community Markets celebrate Chicago’s makers, artists, and small business owners.
 These markets are more than a shopping experience.
 They give entrepreneurs exposure, help grow their customer base, and connect them with millions of Navy Pier visitors each year.

 Local vendors showcase their handcrafted goods at curated seasonal markets.
-From art, jewelry, and apparel to home décor and specialty foods, makers of all sorts are able to build brand awareness and commercial savvy at no cost due to the generous support of Allstate.
+From art, jewelry, and apparel to home décor and specialty foods, makers of all sorts are able to build brand awareness and commercial savvy at no cost due to the generous support of Wintrust.

 Small Business Accelerator Program